7 Steps to Opening a Spa Business

 - Facial beds

 Step Four: Decorate and Renovate

 Now comes the fun part: making your spa your own!
 Study other spas and salons to get inspiration for what you want your space to look like.
+Use social media to help you find inspiration by looking at what salons outside of your area are doing well.
 Whether you need a big renovation to your space or you need to add decorations to bring it to life, here are some design tips to help you get started.

 - Stick to a modern and classic color palette (three colors max)